The idea that God's love is reckless was popularized by the worship song "Reckless Love" written by Caleb Culver, Cory Asbury and Ran Jackson.

 Why does any of this matter at all?

-Words have incredible power and many Christian's learn their theology through that of worship.
-This theology is passed onto their friends, their neighbors and even nonbelievers.
-That is why it is imperative that Pastors and Worship Leaders select strong Biblical worship songs.
-If churches were singing heretical songs, then nonbelievers would not be getting a true understanding of who God really is.
+Words have incredible weight and power.
+Many Christian's learn their theology through worship!
+This theology is passed onto their friends, their neighbors and even the nonbelievers they meet in their day to day.
+This is why it is imperative that Pastors and Worship Leaders select strong Biblical worship songs.
+If churches were singing heretical songs, the messages of these songs would be passed on among fellow believers and nonbelievers becoming a stumbling block for any would-be believers as they would not be correctly understand who God really is.

 I considered not writing this article based on the verse out of 2 Timothy: